dntai/dntai_chonnam_computer_vision/README.md

 ## Dataset: [Kaggle Fer2013] - Facial Expression Recognition Challenge
 <a href="https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/">https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/</a></br>
+### Dataset Information:
+Number of images in the training dataset:	 28709</br>
+Number of images in the public dataset:		  3589</br>
+Number of images in the private dataset:	  3589</br>
+Image information: 48 x 48 x 1</br>

 ## Problem 01: Emotion with Bag-of-Word and Sparse SIFT Feature